nicotine-plus/nicotine-plus/README.md

 # Legal and Privacy

 - When connecting to the default Soulseek server, you agree to abide by the Soulseek [rules](https://www.slsknet.org/news/node/681) and [terms of service](https://www.slsknet.org/news/node/682).
 - Nicotine+ does not collect any user data.
-Different policies may apply to the default Soulseek server, since the Nicotine+ Team does not operate it.
+Different policies may apply to the default Soulseek server, which is not operated by the Nicotine+ Team.

 # License